 Canada's Arc Resources to merge with Seven Generations in all-stock deal

-Feb 10 (Reuters) - Canadia's ARC Resources Ltd ARX.TO and Seven Generations Energy Ltd VII.TO said on Wednesday they have entered a C$8.1 billion ($6.38 billion) all-stock merger agreement that would create the country's third-largest natural gas producer.
+CALGARY, Alberta, Feb 10 (Reuters) - Canada's ARC Resources Ltd ARX.TO and Seven Generations Energy Ltd VII.TO said on Wednesday they have entered a C$8.1 billion ($6.38 billion) all-stock merger agreement that will create the country's sixth-largest energy company.

+The combined company will become the biggest operator in western Canada's premier Montney shale play, producing more than 340,000 barrels of oil equivalent per day (boepd).

+It will be Canada's largest condensate producer and third-largest producer of natural gas, operating under the name of ARC Resources Ltd and remaining headquartered in Calgary.

 ($1 = 1.2704 Canadian dollars)